connectjunkie/homebridge-beoplay/README.md

 # Homebridge plugin for Bang & Olufsen/Beoplay devices

 This plugin allows you to control Bang & Olufsen Beoplay speakers and TVs using a HomeKit enabled iOS app or Siri (see notes below).
-Currently this has only been tested on a Beoplay A9 mk2 speaker (although will hopefully work on a Beoplay V1 TV), so reports of success or issues with other Beoplay B&O devices are welcome.

-Due to the limitations of speaker and TV support in HomeKit, devices can be represented in HomeKit as a number of different devices - including as a TV, speaker, lightbulb, or fan.
-Which device you choose will determine which features can be controlled in what way (please see below).
+Due to the limitations of support for speakers in HomeKit, B&O devices can be represented in HomeKit as a number of different devices (regardless of whether they are a speaker or a TV) - including as a TV, speaker, lightbulb, or fan.
+Which device you choose will determine which features can be controlled in which way (please see below).

-Note that the plugin honours the B&O speaker's "maximum volume" setting, so trying to set the volume to higher than this will set the volume to the maximum, which may not be reflected in your HomeKit app until you refresh.
+Note that the plugin honours the B&O device's "maximum volume" setting, so trying to set the volume to higher than this will set the volume to the maximum, which may not be reflected in your HomeKit app until you refresh.

 # Installation